quangis/transforge/docs/tutorial.md

 ### Top, bottom and unit types

-Three types are built-in because of the special properties they have.
+Three base types are built-in because of the special properties they have.
 First, we meet the universal type `Top`.
 This type contains all possible values, and therefore it is a supertype of everything.

     >>> from transformation_algebra import Top
     >>> (C(Top) ** Obj).apply(C(Ord))